Security of Information and Organizations 2024/2025

 Most laboratory guides will require a specific Virtual Machine available here.
 The file is compressed.
-The username and password are user.
-It runs best in VirtualBox added as a disk.
+The username and password are sio.
+It runs best in VirtualBox added as a disk, and with 2GB of RAM.

 Planning

-According to the UA academic schedule, classes will be lectured from September 19th, until January 6th.
-The subject is composed by a 2 hours of theoretical lectures, 2 hours of practical laboratories, and 1 hour of tutoring hours (optional).
+According to the UA academic schedule, classes will be lectured from September 16th, until December 20th.
+The subject is structured as 2 hours of theoretical lectures, 2 hours of practical laboratories, and 1 hour of tutoring hours (optional).

 Theoretical classes will present key concepts related to the application of security to modern information systems, and organizations.
 The practical classes will be focused in the exploration of security mechanisms, and in the exploration and analysis of common security attacks.